 The Thevenin equivalent is useful in finding the maximum power a linear circuit can deliver to a load.
 We assume that we can adjust the load resistance RL.

-If the entire circuit is replaced by its Thevenin equivalent except for the load, as shown in Figure.(1), the power delivered to the load is
+If the entire circuit is replaced by its Thevenin equivalent except for the load, as shown above, the power delivered to the load is

 For a given circuit, VTh and RTh are fixed.
-By varying the load resistance RL, the power delivered to the load varies as sketched in Figure.(2).
-We notice from Figure.(2) that the power is small for small or large values of RL but maximum for some value of RL between 0 and ∞.
+By varying the load resistance RL, the power delivered to the load varies as sketched below.
+We notice that the power is small for small or large values of RL but maximum for some value of RL between 0 and ∞.

 Let me show that this maximum power occurs when RL is equal to RTh.
 This is known as the maximum power theorem.